denis-cohen/statmodeling/readme.md

 Yet, seemingly high entry costs still deter many social scientists from fully embracing Bayesian methods.

-To push past these initial hurdles and to equip participants with the required skills for custom statistical modeling, this two-day workshop offers an advanced introduction to statistical modeling using R and Stan.
-Following a targeted review of the underlying mechanics of generalized linear models and core concepts of Bayesian inference, the course introduces participants to Stan, a platform for statistical modeling and Bayesian statistical inference.
+This workshop offers an advanced introduction to Bayesian statistical modeling to push past these initial hurdles and equip participants with the required skills for custom statistical modeling.
+Following a targeted review of the underlying mechanics of generalized linear models and core concepts of Bayesian inference, the course introduces participants to Stan, a platform for statistical modelling and Bayesian statistical inference.
 Participants will get an overview of the programming language, the R interface RStan, and the workflow for Bayesian model building, inference, and convergence diagnosis.
-Applied exercises provide participants with the chance to write an run various model types and to process the resulting estimates into publication-ready graphs.
+Applied exercises allow participants to write and run various model types and to process the resulting estimates into publication-ready graphs.

 ## Prerequisites